csci338/class-exercises-fall2024/lab04/answers.md

 Consider the command you just ran: `docker run -d -p 80:80 docker/getting-started`

 Answer the following:
-1. Explain what the -p flag is doing (in your own words)
+1. Explain what the -p flag is doing (in your own words):
+-- The -p flag maps port 80 on your host machine (the computer you're running Docker on) to port 80 inside the Docker container.

 2. How do you think [http://localhost](http://localhost) is communicating with Docker?
+-- The "docker run" command with the -p flag allows your web browser, when you visit localhost, to connect to the container’s web server running inside Docker

 ## 2. Our Application
 When you download and unzip `app`, save it inside of the `lab04` directory (while on your `lab04` branch).
 Then follow the instructions for this section.
 When you're done, answer the following questions about the `Dockerfile` you just made:
 1. What is `node:18-alpine` and where did it come from?
+ -- node:18-alpine is a lightweight version of the Node.js and it came from Docker Hub

 2. Which commands in the Dockerfile instructed Docker to copy the code from `app` onto the Docker image?
 Explain.
+-- The " WORKDIR /app" and "COPY . . " are used to copy the contents of your local app directory to the /app directory inside the Docker image.

 3. What do you think would happen if you forgot to add `CMD ["node", "src/index.js"]` in your Dockerfile?
 Why?
+-- Docker wouldn’t know which command to run when the container starts, so the container might start but immediately exit because no process is specified to run in the foreground.

 ## 3. Updating Our App
 In this section, you learned that if you make a change to the code, you have to